The German Attack

 Australian National Memorial

 Designed by the architect Sir Edwin Lutyens and inaugurated on the 22nd July 1938 by King George VI and Queen Elizabeth, this imposing memorial was the last of the Great War national memorials to be built in France or Belgium.
 The white stone memorial is composed of a central tower, two corner pavilions and walls that bear the names of 11,000 missing Australian soldiers who died in France.
 In front of the memorial is a Commonwealth Military Cemetery.
-The top of the tower provides panoramic views of the Somme countryside the Australians helped defend in 1918 and an orientation table points the way to other Australian sites of remembrance.
+The top of the tower provides panoramic views of the Somme countryside the Australians helped defend in 1918 and an orientation table signals the the direction of other Australian sites of remembrance.

 At the bottom of the staircase, a large wall-plaque displays a map of the Western Front and the emplacement of the five Australian divisional memorials in France and Belgium: 1st Division at Pozières, 2nd Division at Mont St-Quentin, 3rd Division at Sailly-le-Sec, 4th Division at Bellenglise and the 5th Division at Polygon Wood in Belgium.